 - NAT Gateway understands and allows session traffic.

 - NAT Gateway must be created in a public subnet.

-- Redundant in the AZ and auto-scale for high availability.
+- NAT Gateway is redundant in the AZ and auto-scale for high availability.

 - For fault tolerance, create NAT gateway in each AZ and change the route table of the private subnets to use the NAT Gateway in the same AZ.